7RU7H/CTFs/HackTheBox/Retired-Machines/Absolute/Absolute-Helped-Through.md

 Learnt:
 - [tron for Cleaning your Windows](https://github.com/bmrf/tron)
 - `grep -B $LinesBefore -A $LinesAfter `
-- `ntpdate -s` multiple times to be very very safe!
+- `ntpdate -s` multiple times to be very very safe! -  **unless you force the VM to not sync to host!**
 	- Actually over and over and over again
-- [Skew-whiff](https://dictionary.cambridge.org/dictionary/english/skew-whiff)  is hyphenated and again the clock Skew is just a every time before anything command
+	- [Skew-whiff](https://dictionary.cambridge.org/dictionary/english/skew-whiff)  is hyphenated and again the clock Skew is just a every time before anything command - unless you force the VM to not sync to host!
 - Impacket branches and various functionality not in the main branch
 - samba.org `net` commands
+- RunAsC.exe is a cool when runas is not available
+- Azure AD and Activity Directory
+- More AD ACL abuse
+- Shadow Credentials
+- KrbRelay
+- More Bloodhound
+- DNS and AD configuration
+- All the Linux to AD configuration requirements and weirdness!
+- How to share a VM through a Host machine to access the VPN!
+- More AD CS nooblet scratchings at the surface
+- The in the real world the tools are broken and need modifications, investigation screenshots for exact run conditions
+- Four months dedication to know too much Windows :)
 Beyond Root:
 - Silver, Golden, Diamond and Sapphire Tickets
 - Author and manage a Azure Policy for Kerberos and research that